Skip to main content

 1. Enter a text description of the 3D Head you want to generate.
 You can use the Surprise Me button to insert one of the default prompts and get familiar with the creation flow.

-8. Once the 3D Head has been generated, you will see the completed preview in the Gallery.
-Click on it to open the asset in detail view and access additional tools.
+7. Once the 3D Head has been generated, you will see the completed preview in the Gallery.
+Click on it to open the asset in detail view.
+If the asset doesn’t match your expectations, click Copy settings to adjust your prompt.
+Your original asset will remain in the Gallery, and a new entity will be created.

-10. If the result matches your expectations, click Import to Project to bring the 3D Head into your project and continue building your lens.
+8. If the result matches your expectations, click Import to Project to bring the 3D Head into your project and continue building your lens.

-11. In the project, you will find the created component along with a preview of the 3D Head you generated.
-Take a look at the Pairing to Snapchat guide to test your Lens on device, and the Publishing guide to learn more about sharing your creation.
+10. Take a look at the Pairing to Snapchat guide to test your Lens on device, and the Publishing guide to learn more about sharing your creation.

 Prompt Tips and Hacks